 With the construction industry embracing BIM, Twinfix’s design team have been ensuring Twinfix stay up to date and are able to offer their clients everything they need to specify their products for construction work.
 Twinfix’s website has a wealth of downloadable material including CAD drawings and BIM objects.
 Twinfix have made it as easy as possible for anyone wishing to use their standard products, but should you require something a little or significantly more bespoke the design team can assist there too.
 Along with the dry assemblies and ease of installation, Twinfix can provide structural calculations to reinforce the CAD and BIM files to aid and support your decisions.

 Twinfix have a history of innovating and bringing new products to the market.
 Along with new products comes testing so the client can be sure it does exactly what Twinfix says it can.
-For those who need more detail, there are numerous accreditations and standards including CE marking, ISO specifications, ACR specifications, BS Standards and HSE guidelines, which Twinfix can reference.
+For those who need more detail, there are numerous accreditations and standards including UKCA marking, ISO specifications, ACR specifications, BS Standards and HSE guidelines, which Twinfix can reference.
 Twinfix’s accreditations include NARM, CHAS, Constructionline Gold, RSIQS, ISO 9001, BIM, and CPD amongst others enabling the specifier to be certain they are working with a quality product from a quality engineering company.

 Vicky Evans, Director at Twinfix said; ‘Twinfix’s work across numerous sectors and the roof glazing / canopy market is well established.
 Over the years, our products have been specified across numerous sectors and we are always looking to expand into new areas.
 We are proud of our work, our reputation, the quality service we offer and how versatile our product range is.
 The moving structure at Springfield Primary school and increasing the size of the access hatches at Aberdeen rail station, are just a couple of examples which evidence our work in the engineering and design space.’